 JUSTIFICATION OF SPONSORING SCIENTIST AND HOST INSTITUTION:

 The proposed project and broader impact programs will be carried out in the lab of Dr. Zakiya Leggett in the College of Natural Resources at North Carolina State University.
 This project will allow me to transition to career independence and help broaden my skills from phenology observations and modelling [Chamberlain et al., 2020; Chamberlain et al., 2019; Ettinger et al., 2020; Furze et al., 2020] to studying ecosystem-scale processes---with a focus on both above and belowground systems---and forest resilience.
 In addition to developing my scientific skills, I will also leverage my leadership, professional development and diversity and inclusion initiatives.
 By joining the Leggett Lab, I will be able to further develop these skills while maintaining an interface with the nonprofit sector but I will also gain new research skills in soil carbon and nutrient cycling measurements.
-I have chosen to work with Dr Leggett because my career goals are to work with BIPOC communities and, in the Leggett lab, I will have the opportunity to learn new, valuable teaching and mentoring skills---with a focus on BIPOC training---as well as expand my research and scientific toolkit to be more field based and incorporate more intensive field measurement skills.
+I have chosen to work with Dr. Leggett because my career goals are to work with BIPOC communities and, in the Leggett lab, I will have the opportunity to learn new, valuable teaching and mentoring skills---with a focus on BIPOC training---as well as expand my research and scientific toolkit to be more field based and incorporate more intensive field measurement skills.

 BROADER IMPACTS

-Teaching: I will further sharpen my skills in for ecology and natural resources by co-mentoring graduate students in the College of Education focused on a project entitled Natural Resources Diversity Curriculum Integration.
+Teaching: I will further sharpen my skills in meeting facilitation for ecology and natural resources by co-mentoring graduate students in the College of Education focused on a project entitled Natural Resources Diversity Curriculum Integration.
 The main project goal is to review entry level courses at North Carolina State University and develop modules to incorporate diversity and inclusion into these courses since they impact a large body of students early in their college experience.
 I will also co-facilitate working groups with an NSF funded RCN - The Undergraduate Network for Increasing Diversity of Ecologists (UNIDE).
 The project aims to build a sustainable and interdisciplinary network of ecologists, educators and social scientists to address how cultural and social barriers impact human diversity in ecology and environmental disciplines (EE).
-These two opportunities will help develop skills in the area of and meeting facilitation.
+These two opportunities will help develop skills in the area of cross-sector engagement and meeting facilitation.

 Mentoring: I propose to establish a mentorship pipeline for BIPOC individuals within the National Needs Fellowship (NNF) Program and the Doris Duke Conservation Scholars (DDCS) Program—where Dr.Leggett is lead PI and campus director.
 Both the NNF and DDCS programs have goals of recruiting and increasing diverse students in the field of ecology.
 Under the pipeline program I plan to develop, I will train graduate students, who will train undergraduate students who will in turn train high school students, with the goal of increasing diversity and interest in ecology at all levels.
 By providing this training.
-Dr Leggett is developing/building upon an existing training developed for the Doris Duke Conservation Scholars Program for mentors that have never advised BIPOC students for her NNF program, which will be used for the pipeline training program.
+Dr. Leggett is developing/building upon an existing training developed for the Doris Duke Conservation Scholars Program for mentors that have never advised BIPOC students for her NNF program, which will be used for the pipeline training program.